Unsure of alteration of duplicate key values

 This table is part of an old DB called chatDB.
 I did a full restore of chatDB into a new server, which supposedly had data only until 16/7.
 As the name suggests, it was a DB for a chat website.
 However I noticed that there is information even after 16/7 in some of the tables.
 I believe this was because at these times, I even had the old chat website running for testing purposes, after switching to the new chat DB after cutover, which was on 17/7.

-So now, when I try to insert data from the 17/7 onwards into the new db using a .csv file and the SQL LOAD statement like this, I get an error :
+So now, when I try to insert the actual data from the 17/7 onwards into the db using a .csv file and the SQL LOAD statement like this, I get an error :

 mysql> LOAD DATA INFILE '/var/opt/rh/rh-mysql57/lib/mysql-files/lz_stats_aggs07.csv' INTO TABLE lz_stats_aggs FIELDS TERMINATED BY ',';